simonepri/edgelist-mapper/readme.md

 This tool is particularly useful to pre-process some of the publicly available knowledge graph datasets that are often used for the machine learning task of [relation prediction][repo:NLP-progress->relation_prediction.md].

+Do you believe that this is useful?
+Has it saved you time?
+Or maybe you simply like it?
+If so, support this work with a Star ⭐️.

 ## Input format